-For many years I have struggled with rapidly advanced gum disease despite my consistent brushing, flossing, and rinsing routine.
+For many years I have struggled with serious gum disease despite consistent brushing, flossing, and rinsing.
 I have tried all sorts of toothbrushes, a myriad of toothpastes and many rinses, all to no avail.
 I have consulted “dental” experts, “oral pathology” experts and “periodontal disease” experts, but nothing helped.

-In the ‘Bacteria’ drop down menu, you can decide if you wish to view information on fungi, viruses, protists, and even bacteria with antibacterial resistance.
-The curation of Cosmos ID databases are organized phylogenetically and contain hundreds of millions of marker gene sequences.
+You can decide, using the “Bacteria” drop down, to view information on fungi, viruses, protists, and even antibacterial resistant bacteria.
+CosmosID databases are organized phylogenetically and contain hundreds of millions of marker gene sequences.

-The markers represent both coding and non-coding sequences uniquely identified by taxon and/or distinct nodes of phylogenetic trees.
-This means that the tree structure was created based on genomic relatedness of organisms rather than predetermined taxonomy based on phenotype.
+“The markers represent both coding and non-coding sequences uniquely identified by taxon and/or distinct nodes of phylogenetic trees.
+Cosmos created the tree structure based on genomic relatedness of organisms rather than predetermined taxonomy based on phenotype.
 This allows CosmosID to have a high degree of accuracy in identifying microorganisms based on their DNA in metagenomic samples.
-It also helps identify the closest match to genomes that do not have strain level references in the database (if, for example, they have never been sequenced before).
+It also helps identify the closest match to genomes that do not have strain level references in the database (if, for example, they have never been sequenced before).“CosmosID

 Such as the diagrams shown below:

-With Cosmos ID’s new way of testing our oral microbiomes, we can usher in a new era of oral well-being where possibly resolving leaky mouth is key to cultivating better overall systemic health!
+CosmosID offers a new way of reveling the microbes in our mouths, that is, our oral microbiomes.
+With such tools we can usher in a new era of oral well-being.
+Perhaps resolving leaky mouth is key to cultivating better overall systemic health!

 Curious to learn more about the mouth?
 Want to learn more ways to maintain microbial balance in the mouth?

 Have you ever tried a microbiome testing company?
 Let us know in the comments below!

 Written by: Bonnie Feldman, DDS, MBA, Hailey Motooka, BS, Sarah Hinton